Seattle, United States

 A key indicator for each conference is its effectiveness in reaching other researchers with the papers published at that venue.

 The chart below presents the interquartile range (first quartile 25%, median 50% and third quartile 75%) of the number of citations of articles over time.

-The top authors publishing at Symposium on Principles of Database Systems (based on the number of publications) are:
+The top authors publishing at North American Chapter of the Association for Computational Linguistics (based on the number of publications) are: